Beit Chlala

-Beit Chlala (بيت شلالا) is a village located in the Batroun District of the North Governorate in Lebanon.
+Beit Chelala (بيت شلالا) is a village located in the Batroun District of the North Governorate in Lebanon.

+History

+Beit Chelala was founded by the Chelala family (in Arabic Shalala) more than four generations ago.

+Some descendants of the founding family have migrated to Australia, Europe along with The Americas and have prospered in various fields.

+Several families who were farm labourers changed their family name to "Shalala" after migrating to Australia from the late 1940s.
+They are not from the founding Chelala / Shalala family and bare no physical resemblance to them or their descendants.

 Demographics

-In 2014 Christians made up 97.33% of registered voters in Beit Chlala.
+In 2014 Christians made up 97.33% of registered voters in Beit Chelala.
 90.88% of the voters were Maronite Catholics.